rillone/Anaconda-VirtualBox/README.md

 - Added Anaconda to .bashrc: export PATH="/home/lubuntu/anaconda3/bin:$PATH"
 - User and pass of system is the same: **lubuntu**
 - Import OVA on VirtualBox using "File -> Import Appliance (or Control + I)"

+New, dedicated to @itsergiu: If you want an Auto-Keras machine you can get it here [DOWNLOAD](https://github.com/Virtual-Machines/Anaconda-VirtualBox/releases/download/latest/Autokeras.ova)

 [**OPINION**](https://docs.google.com/forms/d/e/1FAIpQLSeOzXN-TMbwxt_k3jHCQjwoEbP9o5nP6wJeJFa0_w0exYjTnw/viewform?usp=sf_link)